Education: Ross University, Louisiana State University

 Education: University of Pennsylvania

 A native of Long Island, Dr. Tiffany Sikalas earned her Bachelor’s degree in History with a minor in Chemistry from Hunter College in 2008.
 After college, she went on to earn her VMD degree from the University of Pennsylvania in Philadelphia, PA.
 She then completed a rotating small animal medicine and surgery internship at the ASPCA Animal Hospital in New York, NY.
 After spending some time practicing emergency medicine in Connecticut Dr. Sikalas was eager to return home, and happily joined our team at West Hills Animal Hospital.
-She currently lives in East Setauket with her husband Nick and their four dogs, Hugo, Weeble, Peter Griffin, and Madam Kerfluffle.
+She currently lives on Long Island with her husband Nick and their dogs, Weeble, Madam Kerfluffle, and Nugget.

 Education: Ross University, University of Minnesota